rosensilva/ballerina-samples/circuit-breaker/readme.md

 # Circuit Breaker
-This guide walks you through the process of adding Circuit Breaker pattern to potentially-failing remote backend web services.
+This guide walks you through the process of adding Circuit Breaker pattern to potentially-failing remote backend.
 Circuit Breaker pattern is a way to automatically degrade functionality when remote services fail.
 Use of the Circuit Breaker pattern can allow a web service to continue operating without waiting for unresponsive remote services.

 ## <a name="what-you-build"></a>  What you'll build